gla-rad/eNav-MessageBroker/README.md

 As you can see, the service is called **msg-broker** and uses the **8763** port when running.

-To run the image, along with the aforementioned environment variables, you can use the following command:
+To run the service, along with the aforementioned environment variables, you can use the following command:

     java -jar \